 Port 443 is used for secure web browser communication.
 Web servers offering to accept and establish secure connections listen on this port for connections from web browsers desiring strong communication security.

-Port 443 is a standard Port for routing traffic to ltuns.lambdatest.com, however, if this port is unable to establish a secure shell tunnel connection, you might receive a error message shown in below screenshot.
+Port 443 is a standard Port for routing traffic to ltuns.lambdatest.com, however, if this port is unable to establish a secure shell tunnel connection, you might receive an error message shown in the below screenshot.

 -customSSHPort 22 to your usual tunnel command.

 Catalina OS users may get the below error from the command line while trying to configure the Lambda Tunnel to test their locally hosted web pages:

 “LT can’t be opened because Apple cannot check it for malicious software”

 This error occurs due to the increased restrictions on third-party software, downloaded from the internet.
 Since Catalina OS is recently launched by Apple, we are working to make our Lambda Tunnel compatible with the new OS.